LTille/Deliverable_Five_SecurityTesting/README.md

 It attacks confidentiality and integrity as unauthorized user can get password from users’ session to log in and then read and write data.

 Interception, modification and fabrication can exploit this vulnerability.
-The attacker may gain access to users cookies, session IDs, passwords, private messages etc. They can read and access the content of a page for any attacked user and therefore all the informations displayed to the user.
-The attacker may also compromise the content shown to the user.
+The attacker may gain access to users or administrator cookies, session IDs, passwords, private messages etc. They can read and access the content of a page for any attacked user (interception), modify users’ information such as password and add new user accounts(fabrication).

-If attacker didn’t get user’s username and password from the session, then it is passive as it is eavesdropping users’ activity.
+If attacker didn’t get user’s username and password from the session, then it is passive as the attacker eavesdrops users’ activity.
 If attacker get user’s username and password from the session, then it is active as the attacker log in as a different user to read and write data.

 Business value would be lost: Cross-site Scripting attacks essentially compromise the trust relationship between a user and the web site, and the company will lose its reputation.
 If attacker get password of administrator, then it will cause data loss and unauthorized access.